HPCSGOlab/minicluster-dashboard/README.md

    2. Pull up the terminal and type in the command: tegrastats | python3 titan-server.py

  - File described:
-   - titan-server.py: takes in the tegrastats from the titans and is parsed and send through a socket to the middle_man program.
+   - titan-server.py: takes in the tegrastats from the titans and is parsed and send through a websocket to the home server program.